denistsoi/franklinchen.github.io/source/_posts/2013-03-16-18-miles-in-vibram-fivefingers-training-for-the-pittsburgh-marathon.markdown

 ## Unknown territory

 I wore my Vibram FiveFingers Bikila LS shoes again.
-This is an important test, because I have never been on the road for 18 miles straight in these shoes before, run or walk.
+This is an important test, because I have *never* been on the road for 18 miles straight in these shoes before, run or walk!
 I need to know whether wearing these for the Pittsburgh Marathon will work out.

 ## Weather conditions